Volume discount | |

 BEAPER Pico grows with learners as they develop their programming skills, and can be assembled into a wide range of projects including a versatile and capable little robot, an IoT (internet of things) device, and a simple game system.

-Beginner BEAPER Pico starter configurations can include circuit-mounted pushbuttons, LEDs, a piezo beeper, an ambient light sensor, two potentiometers, and can leverage Raspberry Pi Pico's on-die temperature sensor to help learners develop their programming skills using fundamental digital, analogue, and PWM techniques.
+BEAPER Pico starter configurations can include all of the typical beginner circuits on-board, such as: pushbuttons, LEDs, a piezo beeper, an ambient light sensor, one or two potentiometers, as well as external I/O headers.
+Learners can also leverage Raspberry Pi Pico's on-die temperature and voltage sensors to develop and experiment with fundamental digital, analogue, and PWM programming techniques.

-It's easy for beginners to build BEAPER Pico into a robot by adding a low drop-out regulator, a 5V level shifter, and an H-bridge motor driver IC right on-board, and the BEAPER Pico circuit board even includes break-away optical line and floor sensor modules designed to be populated with IR LEDs and analog phototransistors.
-These, coupled with uniquely-designed 3.3V expansion headers that conveniently fit common SONAR modules, make it simple for anyone to build robots capable of sensing their environment.
+It's easy for beginners to build a robot by adding a low drop-out regulator, a 5V level shifter, and an H-bridge motor driver IC right on-board BEAPER Pico.
+The circuit board even includes break-away optical line and floor sensor modules designed to be populated with IR LEDs and analog phototransistors.
+These, coupled with uniquely-designed 3.3V expansion headers made to conveniently fit a common SONAR module, make it possible for anyone to build simple robots capable of sensing their environment.

 Advanced users can connect external analogue and digital circuits to BEAPER Pico’s expansion headers, add up to three servos to its 5V servo output headers, attach external I2C modules to the QWIIC connector, and create colourful graphical displays with an on-board 240x240 pixel LCD display module.
 And, all of these capabilities don't even touch on the additional learning opportunities enabled when using the Bluetooth and Wifi capabilities of the Rapsberry Pi Pico W series microcontrollers!

-BEAPER Pico is a simple beginner circuit with capabilities that beginners won't quickly outgrow!
+BEAPER Pico is designed to be a simple beginner circuit with advanced capabilities that beginners won't quickly outgrow!

 BEAPER Bot is a complete ecosystem of 3D-printable components that make assembling BEAPER Pico into a variety of robots simple, quick, and inexpensive.
-The BEAPER Bot chassis can be configured as either a rear-drive or front-drive robot, and is propelled by commonly available N20 gear motors and plastic wheels.
+The BEAPER Bot chassis can be configured to build either a rear-drive or front-drive robot, and is propelled by low current N20 gear motors and plastic wheels.
 BEAPER Bot is cleverly designed to be assembled entirely without any screws, bolts, and nuts, and its perimeter dove-tail slots make it easy to attach add-on optical sensor mounts, servo mounts, and other accessories.

 Get all of the 3D-printable BEAPER Bot parts on MakerWorld, or re-mix your own parts from the original designs shared on Tinkercad.

-Each learning activity is designed to lead learners through one fundamental programming concept, and includes a starter program, program analysis activities designed to serve as a guided exploration of new concepts, and programming activities chosen to provide a range of open-ended challenges to help beginners to reinforce their learning and to expand their newly-learned programming skills.
+Each learning activity is designed to lead learners through one fundamental programming concept, and includes a starter program, program analysis activities designed to serve as a guided exploration of new concepts, and programming activities chosen to provide a range of open-ended challenges that help beginners reinforce their learning and expand their newly-learned programming skills.

 Additional robot starter programs, LCD starter examples, and wireless starter program templates will also be available to provide beginners with structured program frameworks that can help them tackle more complex programming projects.